sahjaldu/physicsWeb/content/index.md

 Welcome to PhysicsWeb, a place where I will be storing my physics notes for the public to use.
 This website was created using [Quartz](https://quartz.jzhao.xyz/), which was made by [Jacky Zhao](https://jzhao.xyz/).
 Shoutout to Atramentis and Jacky who helped me set up this site.

 This website is primarily navigated through links connecting pages together.
 There is also a graph view in this page for an alternative view.
-This website is incomplete, so make sure to visit in the future (and reload) for more.
+This website is in progress, so make sure to visit in the future (and reload) for more.

 ## Topics: